 Sydney’s saltmarshes and mangroves

-Sydney’s harbor and rivers are habitat for many wetland species, especially for mangrove and saltmarsh communities.
+Sydney’s harbour and rivers are habitats for many wetland species, especially for mangrove and saltmarsh communities.
 These two plant communities are an important habitat for fishes, birds and invertebrates (Alongi, 2002).
 They also provide important ecosystem services to us such as coastal stabilization and filtering of pollutants (Corvalán et al., 2005).
 Due to rising sea level and ongoing coastal development, saltmarshes and mangroves are confronted with habitat fragmentation, destruction and pollution (Valiela, 2006).
 To guarantee that these important wetlands will continue to provide us with their benefits it is important to understand the threats they are facing in their urbanized habitat.
-This project focuses on how urban waste water impacts saltmarsh and mangrove communities.
+This project focuses on how urban wastewater impacts saltmarsh and mangrove communities.

 Alongi, D.M.
 (2002).
 Present state and future of the world’s mangrove forests.
 Environ.
 Conserv.
 29.

 Corvalán, C., Hales, S., McMichael, A.J., (Program), M.E.A., and Organization, W.H.
 (2005).
 Ecosystems and Human Well-being: Health Synthesis (World Health Organization).

 Valiela, I. (2006).
 Global coastal change (Malden, USA: Blackwell Publishing).